 A follow-up question could be, “How do you determine if you’re successful?”
 Do they aim to increase traffic by X percent in Y months, for example?
 It's useful to see some sort of metric.

 Employers commonly ask questions related to organisation because it is an important soft (interpersonal) skill that promotes productivity and efficiency.
-People who are organised use their time, energy and resources more wisely than those who are disorganized.
+People who are organised use their time, energy and resources more wisely than those who are disorganised.

-There are several ecommerce consultants that you can choose from.
+There are several Ecommerce consultants that you can choose from.
 We're sharing some of the top consultants from the BigCommerce Partner Directory.

-Groove Commerce is a full-service agency that designs, builds, and grows ecommerce websites.
+Groove Commerce is a full-service agency that designs, builds, and grows Ecommerce websites.

 IntuitSolutions is a digital agency offering BigCommerce design, development and digital marketing services.

-Irish Titan is a full service digital agency
+Irish Titan is a full-service digital agency.

-They’re experienced in working with clients from inception to launch, from branding to conversion.
+This agency is experienced in working with clients from inception to launch, from branding to conversion.

 LiveArea is a full-service, award-winning global customer experience and commerce agency.

-5874 is a full-service digital agency based in Birmingham, UK with a strong focus on building, supporting and marketing modular ecommerce environments that are designed for scale.
+5874 is a full-service digital agency based in Birmingham, UK with a strong focus on building, supporting and marketing modular Ecommerce environments that are designed for scale.

 Brand Labs is a Certified, Elite BigCommerce partner that designs and builds beautiful websites that convert; provides award-winning custom development; increases qualified traffic through marketing services; and provides digital strategy for high-growth merchants.

 An ecommerce consultant can really help your business in various ways.
 Before hiring one, be sure to evaluate your current business needs — whether that’s developing a content marketing plan or improving the path to shopping cart — and outline the tasks you'd have a consultant complete.
-Then, review consultants in your price range and prep interview questions to make the best hire possible.
+Then, review consultants in your price range and prep interview questions to find the best candidate possible.
 Bringing on an ecommerce consultant is a great way to meet your goals and lift some of the burden from your team.